Héctor Lombard: Ultimate Fighting Championship

 In his first fight after the PED suspension was lifted, Lombard faced Neil Magny on 20 March 2016 at UFC Fight Night 85.
 After nearly finishing Magny with strikes in the first round, he was stopped via TKO in the third round.

 Lombard faced Dan Henderson in a middleweight bout on 4 June 2016 at UFC 199.
 After a back and forth first round, he was stopped via KO in the second round.

 Lombard was expected to face Brad Tavares on 28 January 2017 at UFC on Fox 23.
-However, the bout was scrapped on January 10 due to undisclosed reasons.
+However, the bout was scrapped on 10 January due to undisclosed reasons.
 Lombard was quickly rescheduled and faced Johny Hendricks on 19 February 2017 at UFC Fight Night 105.
 He lost the back-and-forth fight via unanimous decision.

 Lombard faced Anthony Smith on 16 September 2017 at UFC Fight Night 116.
 He lost the fight via KO in the third round.

 Lombard faced C. B. Dollaway on 3 March 2018 at UFC 222.
 At the conclusion of the first round, Lombard landed two strikes after the horn, which rendered Dolloway unable to continue.
 As a result, Lombard was disqualified.

-Lombard faced Thales Leites on September 22, 2018, at UFC Fight Night 137.
+Lombard faced Thales Leites on 22 September 2018, at UFC Fight Night 137.
 He lost the fight via unanimous decision.

 Eagle Fighting Championship

-Lombard faced Thiago Silva on May 20, 2022 at Eagle FC 48.
+Lombard faced Thiago Silva on 20 May 2022 at Eagle FC 48.
 After initially knocking down Silva in the first round, Lombard was knocked down himself in the second, before being hit with an illegal knee that rendered him unable to continue.
-As a result the fight was declared a no contest.
+As a result, the fight was declared a no contest.

+Gamebred Bareknuckle MMA

+Lombard faced Chris Sarro at Gamebred Bareknuckle MMA 6 on 10 November 2023.
+Lombard was disqualified for illegal strikes to the back of the head.
+The result was later overturned to a win (submission to punches) for Lombard due to Sarro visibly tapping at the end of the bout.

+Global Fight League

+On December 11, 2024, it was announced that Lombard was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Bare-knuckle boxing

+Bare Knuckle Fighting Championship

-On October 8, 2019, it was announced that Lombard had left the UFC and had signed with Bare Knuckle FC.
+On 8 October 2019, it was announced that Lombard had left the UFC and had signed with Bare Knuckle FC.
 The UFC announced that it had terminated Lombard's contract that September.
 Lombard was expected to headline BKFC 10 against fellow UFC veteran Joe Riggs in February 2020.
 However, in January, the company announced that Lombard will instead be facing David Mundell, with no further information.
 Lombard won the fight via unanimous decision.

-In the sophomore bout of his bare knuckle boxing tenure, Lombard faced fellow UFC veteran Kendall Grove at BKFC 12 on September 11, 2020.
+In the sophomore bout of his bare knuckle boxing tenure, Lombard faced fellow UFC veteran Kendall Grove at BKFC 12 on 11 September 2020.
 He won the fight by knockout in the first round.